Skip to main content

 The LG Studio dishwasher is the best in its series.

-This dishwasher has a noise level of 40 dB and numerous features, such as steam cycles, that effectively remove baked-on food from dishes.
+The LG Studio dishwasher has a noise level of 40 dB, making it incredibly quiet.
+It also has steam cycles that easily remove tough, baked-on food from dishes.

 LG-TruSteam-Dishwasher-2022